Guest Post By G.M. MD, Emergency Medicine

 After I finished the exam, I felt more uneasy and less confident about my score than I had on any previous exam.
 I panicked, and frantically tore through the closest resource I could find hoping that checking my answers would offer some reassurance.
 Every question I checked was incorrect, and this only added to my insecurities; however, in doing this, I discovered how much of a gold mine I had at my disposal with BoardVitals and First Aid.

-When anyone asks me how I studied, I’ll tell them what I used, but now I recommend the following: purchase the First Aid book and combine it with the BoardVitals Emergency Medicine board questions for practice.
+When anyone asks me how I studied, I’ll tell them what I used, but now I recommend the following: purchase the First Aid book and combine it with the BoardVitals Emergency Medicine test questions for practice.
 Allow at least two months to process everything those sources have to offer, and keep your textbook of choice handy should you need to dig deeper on any topic.
 Anyone that commits to that plan, or similar, will be ready for anything the exam throws at them.

 Knowing that selecting the correct answer often means the most correct answer is not a novel concept.
 This is something you have, undoubtedly, encountered on previous exams.